Clay pigeon shooting: Traps

 Traps are purpose-made, spring-loaded, flywheel or rotational devices especially designed to launch the different types of targets in singles or pairs at distances of up to 100 metres.

 These machines vary from the very simple hand-cocked, hand-loaded and hand-released types to the highly sophisticated fully automatic variety, which can hold up to 600 targets in their own magazine and are electrically or pneumatically operated.
 Target release is by remote control, either by pressing a button or by an acoustic system activated by the shooter's voice.

 Target speeds and trajectories can be easily modified and varied to suit the discipline or type of shooting required.

 Guns

 Clay pigeon shooting is performed with a shotgun.
 The type of shotgun used is often a matter of taste and affected by local laws as well as the governing body of the sport in competitive cases.

 All types of shotguns are suitable for clay pigeon shooting, however the ability to fire multiple shots in quick succession is generally considered important.
-Some skilled shooters will use a single shot firearm in order to add to the challenge.
-Traditionally Over and Under and Side by Side shotguns have been popular, however semi-automatic and to a lesser extent pump-action have been making gains, particularly as the cost of reliable, accurate semi-automatics has come down over the last decade.
+Some skilled shooters use a single shot firearm in order to add to the challenge.
+Traditionally over-and-under and side-by-side shotguns have been popular, however semi-automatic, and to a lesser extent pump-action, have been making gains, particularly as reliable, accurate semi-automatics have come down in price.